-The women of the music world got the spotlight at the 2021 Grammy Awards, which took place on Sunday evening in a mostly-outdoor ceremony at L.A.’s Staples Center.
+The women of the music world got the spotlight at the 2021 Grammy Awards, which took place on Sunday evening in a mostly-outdoor ceremony at the Los Angeles Convention Center.
 In addition to a slew of powerful performances by female artists and a historic Grammy milestone for Beyoncé, women took home awards in an unprecedented number of categories at the 63rd annual event.

 From genre-specific honors to the biggest awards of the night, female artists or female-fronted acts won “Song of the Year” (H.E.R. – “I Can’t Breathe”), “Album of the Year” (Taylor Swift – folklore), “Record of the Year” (Billie Eilish – “Everything I Wanted”), “Best New Artist” (Megan Thee Stallion), “Best Pop Duo/Group Performance” (Lady Gaga, Ariana Grande – “Rain On Me”), “Best Pop Vocal Album” (Dua Lipa –Future Nostalgia), “Best Rock Song” (Brittany Howard, “Stay High“), “Best Alternative Music Album” (Fiona Apple, Fetch The Bolt Cutters), “Best R&B Performance” (Beyoncé, “Black Parade”), “Best Rap Performance” (Megan Thee Stallion ft.
 Beyoncé – “Savage”), “Best Rap Song” (Megan Thee Stallion ft.
 Beyoncé – “Savage”), “Best Country Song” (The Highwomen – “Crowded Table“), “Best Americana Album” (Sarah Jarosz – World On The Ground), “Best Comedy Album” (Tiffany Haddish – Black Mitzvah), “Best Folk Album” (All The Good Times – Gillian Welch, David Rawlings), “Best Musical Theater Album” (Alanis Morissette, Original Broadway Cast – Jagged Little Pill), “Best Score Soundtrack For Visual Media” (Hildur Guðnadóttir – Joker), “Best Song Written For Visual Media” (Billie Eilish, Finneas – “No Time To Die” [From No Time To Die], “Best Instrumental Composition” (Maria Schneider – “Sputnick”), “Best Music Video” (Beyoncé, Blue Ivy, WizKid – “Brown Skin Girl”) and more.